What potential red flags should I look for in my wirehouse portfolio?By Kevin Burns

-“All clients should feel comfortable about what investment decisions being made on their behalf and why.” – Kevin Burns
+“All clients should feel comfortable about what investment decisions being made on their behalf and understand the reasons why.”

 As an independent advisor, I am often asked to review portfolios of prospective clients with assets held at wirehouse firms.
 Having spent 26 years in the big banks, it is unfortunate how little has changed since my partners and I left to start our own firm in October 2008.